datawithdanny/8-week-sql-challenge/_pages/getting-started.md

 * Loading raw data
 * Table schemas and data types

+### Live SQL Training

+> Can I learn SQL directly from Danny?

+From November 2021 - I've started weekly live SQL training to cover all of the written course content from beginning to end.
+All live streams are recorded and uploaded to the Serious SQL course player and available for students to watch on demand.

+Each weekly session runs for about 90 minutes with an additional 15-30 minutes of live Q&A where I answer a wide variety of questions about data, career, social media and other topics such as health, motivation and productivity, which I am very passionate about!

+Live training restarts on the 15th of January 2022 to cover everything from table joins and beyond as we continue with the Marketing Analytics case study section of the Serious SQL course!

 ### Additional Bonus Content

 * Gain familiarity with popular programming tools such as Docker, Markdown, GitHub and the command line interface (CLI)